cohenjo/replicator/README.md

 ## License
 `reflector` is licensed under MIT License.
-Some of the components used are Licensed under Apache License, Version 2.0 Please review before using in comurcial environments.
+Some of the components used are Licensed under Apache License, Version 2.0 Please review before using in commercial environments.